hoangduytranuk/blender_manual/blender_docs/manual/animation/keyframes/editing.rst

    Timeline Auto Keyframe.

-Auto Keyframe is the red record button in the *Timeline* header.
+Auto Keyframe is the record button in the *Timeline* header.
 Auto Keyframe adds keyframes automatically to the set frame if the value for transform type properties changes.

 See :ref:`Timeline Keyframe Control <animation-editors-timeline-autokeyframe>` for more info.